 - Programming Ideas

-- Tips for Summer Programs
+- Information for Summer Programs about Public Libraries

 CLA is a statewide Summer Matters campaign collaborator along with the California School Boards Association, California State PTA, California State Parks Foundation, Great Schools, and American Camp Association.
 The Summer Matters Campaign is an initiative of the Partnership for Children and Youth and its partners at The David and Lucile Packard Foundation, the National Summer Learning Association, ASAP Connect, FowlerHoffman, Children Now and PR & Company.